xapian/xapian-gsoc-proposal/proposal.rst

 Finally I would be comparing the effectiveness of different normalisations using Xapian evaluations.

+**Stretch Goals**

+If time permits, we can also implement the following:

+Providing exact value of unique terms: Currently the number of unique terms is not exact.
+We can get an exact value of unique terms by storing unique terms values like we store the document length.

+There are more weighting schemes which we can add.Some of them are developed using genetic programming.They have shown to outperform BM25 in some cases.For details ,please refer http://www.genetic-programming.org/hc2007/07-Cummins/Cummins-JIR-2006.pdf

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**